Welcome to our Blueberry Blog! ? Our favorite little blue berry!!

 In This video we discuss how to quickly germinate and Grow Blueberries from Seeds of Blueberry.

 A very easy way to help them start growing.

-Step 2 – Once you have some good ones picked out, make sure you place them in a cold area, like a fridge for 2 weeks.
+Step 2 – Once you have some good ones picked out and you made sure to place them in a cold area like a refrigerator for 2 weeks.

-Step 3 – now they are ready to germinate and start growing.
+Step 3 – After that they are ready to germinate and start growing.
 So place them into small containers.
 Cut each blueberry in half first.

 Caring for Blueberries

 If you are planting more than one bush separate them by 3 feet apart because they will grow wide.

 They are perennial flowering plants with blue or purple–colored berries.

 Blueberries are an antioxidant-rich fruit that may provide several health benefits.

 Furthermore, they are packed full of vitamin C, manganese and dietary fiber.